 A place of charm, memory and sea

-Welcome to Villa Andry in Ouistreham , a hotel of character located against Sword Beach , one of the emblematic beaches of the landing in Normandy.
-Between history and serenity , our villa invites you to a trip over time.
+Welcome to Villa Andry in Ouistreham, a charming hotel located opposite Sword Beach, one of the iconic D-Day landing beaches in Normandy.
+Between history and serenity, our villa invites you on a journey through time.

-Built in 1867 , this building crossed the centuries and major events, notably the Second World War , when it was occupied by the German army before being one of the first houses released from the Atlantic Wall on June 6, 1944.
-Today, Villa Andry is a warm hotel , where Mélinda and Julien welcome you for an unforgettable stay by the sea.
+Built in 1867, this building has survived centuries and major events, notably the Second World War, when it was occupied by the German army before being one of the first houses liberated from the Atlantic Wall on June 6, 1944.
+Today, Villa Andry is a warm hotel, where Melinda and Julien welcome you for an unforgettable stay by the sea.

 Free and unlimited Wi-Fi